Veer376/Sketch-AI/README.md

 # Sketch AI Project

-Website: https://ai-notes-topaz-one.vercel.app (Please wait for seconds for the cold start, looking forward to deploy it as the serverless, or use kubernetes if possible).
+Website: https://ai-notes-topaz-one.vercel.app (Please wait for seconds for the cold start)

 This project is a sketch-based interface for writing, drawing, and efficiently representing user queries.
 It integrates the Gemini LLM to process and run these queries, enhancing the user experience with AI-powered analysis.
 By combining sketching capabilities with language understanding, this application allows users to express complex mathematical concepts like integration or textual queries in a visual manner and receive results that leverage AI.